JBossOutreachArchive/mentors-handbook/readme.md

-Handbook for JBoss Outreach mentors.
+Handbook for JBoss Outreach's mentors.